Turning a Full-time Project into a Cozy Home

-The basement of Ken Rich’s 1835 Rockland home was something else.
-There was the seventy year-old woodstove he remembered from his grandmother’s kitchen – “it heated the cellar really well, and eventually some of that heat filtered upstairs” – and the coal boiler fueling the radiant heat system he plumbed himself.
-There was also water - almost a foot of it several times a year, soaking the five cords of wood it took to heat the house.
-Rich lugged all that wood inside in the fall, then trudged downstairs six times a day to stoke the furnace.
+The basement of this 1835 Rockland, Maine home was something else.
+There was the 70 year-old woodstove – “it heated the cellar really well, and eventually some of that heat filtered upstairs” – and the coal boiler fueling a DIY radiant heat system.
+There was also water - almost a foot of it several times a year, soaking the five cords of wood that had to be lugged inside in the fall.
+The furnace had to be stoked six times a day.

 Evergreen Home Performance installed foam insulation and air sealing from top (dense packed cellulose in the attic) to bottom (2” of spray-foam insulation on the rubble foundation).
 The basement was fully encapsulated, with a vapor barrier, sump pump, and drainage system to keep everything dry.
 Evergreen also helped coordinate the installation of a solar hot water heater from ReVision Energy and a new, high-efficiency propane furnace.

 Since the project reduced Rich’s energy costs by more than 50%, it qualified for significant state and federal rebates.
 The remaining cost – including the new boiler and solar hot water system – was about $40,000.

 Ken might as well live in a new house.
 Adequate insulation reduced heat loss by more than 50% and energy costs by more than that.
 It now costs less than $800 a year to stay toasty warm – no hauling, stacking, or stoking required.
 “I love this house,” Ken says.
 “I’m going to die in this house – and not anytime soon.”